 Saviour the simple things in life.
-Here is a list of ideas:
+Here is an inspiring list of ideas:

 Make elderflower cordial